Zorous/Zorous/README.md

 - 🌱 I’m currently learning **LARAVEL**

-- 👨‍💻 All of my projects are available at [https://oussama-belhadi.netlify.app](https://oussama-belhadi.netlify.app)
+- 👨‍💻 All of my projects are available here

 - 💬 Ask me about **React JS**